 Occidental has oil and gas operations in Long Beach, California, where it has interests in the Wilmington Field, one of the 10 largest oilfields in the United States.
-Oxy has a stake in over 80 percent of the properties that overlie the Wilmington Field, where we operate on behalf of the state of California and the city of Long Beach.
-Oxy Long Beach, Inc., includes THUMS Long Beach Company, which operates the offshore portion of the Wilmington Field; Tidelands Oil Production Company, which operates the onshore portion of the Wilmington Field; and two additional smaller leases.
+Occidental has a stake in over 80 percent of the properties that overlie the Wilmington Field, where we operate on behalf of the state of California and the city of Long Beach.
+Occidental's Long Beach business unit includes THUMS Long Beach Company, which operates the offshore portion of the Wilmington Field; Tidelands Oil Production Company, which operates the onshore portion of the Wilmington Field; two additional smaller leases in the Long Beach area and an additional five Southern California fields: Huntington Beach, Sansinena, East Los Angeles, Bandini and Dominguez.
+Occidental also has a non-operated interest in the Rosecrans Field.

 THUMS Long Beach Company